 CO-FOUNDERS Channing Moreland and Makenzie Stokel, whose EVA startup connects corporate and other customers with the talent they need for entertainment and interactive-experiential events, is raising Seed capital for expanded marketing and for developing mobile apps to augment its web solution.

 The women told Venture Nashville they've thus far secured $750K in convertible debt via their current Seed raise, which has an optional $1MM cap.

 The latest proceeds will go mainly to marketing; to further development of its webapp and API; and, to completing and launching its iOS app by 1Q 2022.

-Apart from its raise now underway, EVA recruited about $600K since their business went full-bore, in 2015.
+Apart from its capital raise now underway, EVA recruited about $600K since their business went full-bore, in 2015.

 Though it's currently reinvesting in its growth, the business grew its topline during the past year and could choose to be "back in the black" by year-end 2021, said Moreland.